network-plane/dhcplane/README.md

 - Use `exclusions` to protect infrastructure IPs that are inside pools.
 - Banned MACs are enforced at request time; keep in mind MAC spoofing is possible on L2.
 - Consider running under a service account with only `cap_net_bind_service` capability if possible, not full root.
-- Always validate `config.json` with `check` before deploying edits in production.
+- Always validate the config file (default: `dhcplane.config`) with `check` before deploying edits in production.
 - If enabling TCP console access, consider firewall rules to restrict access to trusted networks.

 ---